lunjon/http/README.md

 - **--header**: Specify a key/value pairs (`name=value` or `name:value`) to use as an HTTP header.
 They can be either a comma separated list of key/value pairs or specified using multiple times.
     * For instance: `--header h1=value1,h2=value2` and `--header h1:value1 --header h2=value2` will yield the same result.
+- **--aws-sigv4**: Sign the request with AWS signature V4.
+    * Requires the `--aws-region` flag.
+    * If the `--aws-profile` flag is given it tries to use the credentials for that profile, else it looks for the environment variables.
+- **--aws-region**: The AWS region to use when signing the request.
+    * Required if `--aws-sigv4` is set.
+- **--aws-profile**: Use the AWS profile when signing the request.
+- **--output-file**: If there was any response body, output the content to the given file.
+    * If not set, it outputs the content to stdout.

 ### Examples